Loading...

 • Usage of Streams Processing Language (SPL)

-• Facilitates constant and fast assessment of huge volumes of data
+• Facilitates constant and fast assessment of vast volumes of data

 • Enriched data connections